-She was born in the 19th century in a Poland which didn't exist, as at that time it was entirely occupied by its three neighbours.
-Despite her craving for knowledge and education her chances for even enrolling at university were meagre – not only were women not allowed to attend higher education institutions in Russian Empire-occupied Poland but also her family assets were scant and the Polish gentry (even if impoverished) was not the most privileged group, to say the least…
+She was born in the 19th century, in a Poland which didn't exist – as at that time, it was entirely occupied by its three neighbours.
+Despite her craving for knowledge and education, her chances for even enrolling at university were meagre.
+Not only were women not allowed to attend higher education institutions in Russian Empire-occupied Poland, buther family assets were scant, and the Polish gentry (even if impoverished) was not the most privileged group, to say the least…

-Despite all those obstacles she managed to emigrate to Paris, graduate from the Sorbonne, and meet, marry, work and win a Nobel Prize with Pierre Curie for discovering the new elements of radium and polonium.
-In addition, she proved to the world that women could be great scientists as much as men, which was far from obvious at that time.
+Despite all those obstacles, she managed to emigrate to Paris, graduate from the Sorbonne, work – and win a Nobel Prize, together with her husband, Pierre Curie, for discovering the new elements of radium and polonium.
+In addition, she proved to the world that women could be great scientists as much as men could, which was far from a popular opinion at the time.

-Later in life, she overcame her husband’s tragic death and went on to single-handedly raise two children, win another Nobel Prize, become a superstar/celebrity, contribute to the foundation of the most important radium institutes in Europe, and become a war hero and the first woman ever to be buried at the Panthéon.
+Later in life, she overcame her husband’s tragic death and went on to single-handedly raise two children, win another Nobel Prize, become a superstar celebrity, and contribute to the foundation of the most important radium institutes in Europe.
+Last, but not least, she become a war hero, and she was the first woman ever to be buried at the Panthéon.

 In order to enrol at the Sorbonne, one of a few prestigious universities in Europe that allowed women to study science, Maria Skłodowska-Curie had to work for years as a governess.
-Not only was she eking out a living this way but also helping her sister Bronia, who had left for Paris a few years before her, in order for Skłodowska-Curie to join her once she settled in there.
-After a few laborious years full of stagnation and frustration, she got the letter she’d been waiting for.
-Bronia finally wrote:
+Not only was she eking out a living this way, but she was also helping her sister, Bronia, who had left for Paris a few years before her, in order for Skłodowska-Curie to join her once she settled in there.
+After a few laborious years full of stagnation and frustration, Skłodowska Curie got the letter she’d been waiting for.
+Bronia finally wrote: ‘Come!’

 Carrying those heavy containers was an exhausting task.
 I was also very tired with boiling the ore for long hours while keeping it in constant motion with an iron stirrer.

-It paid off – she received the Nobel Prize in Physics, the first in history awarded to a women.
+It paid off – Skłodowska-Curie received the Nobel Prize in Physics, the first in history awarded to a woman.